tvierb/userlimit/README.md

 * write status into a file in the user's home directory from time to time.
 * every 5 minutes, but only when account is not blocked

-### Name clash when doing shell completion

-The file names "userlimit1.pl" and "userlimit.service" have too many chars in common.
-I don't want to enter more than two chars user:

-    vim us<TAB>

 ### More implementations